Health Checks

 To customize the TCP health check using the Koyeb control panel, proceed as follows:

 3. For each port defined, you see a human-readable description of the health check that will be performed on the port.
-Click Customize health check to override the default health check
+You can override each value you want to customize.

-Your health checks will be active when your new deployment is live.
+Your health checks will be active when your new Deployment is live.

-Configure a HTTP health check
+Configure an HTTP health check

 By defining a custom HTTP health check, you can customize the following values: